ki11men0w/hmig/README.md

   namespace.
 Repositories already present in the selected GitLab namespace are ignored and are not offered for import.
 In this way, you can import only part of the repositories, and then the remaining ones.
 Alternatively, you can make sure that all repositories have already been imported if no repositories are offered for import.
-If you need to reimport an existing repository in GitLub, then you first need to delete it.
+If you need to reimport an existing repository in GitLab, then you first need to delete it.
 This can be done, for example, with the `clean` command of this utility.